 Leland is the Chief Technology Officer at Small Business Trends.
 He is responsible for all technical aspects of the Small Business Trends network of websites.
 Leland is responsible for programming, design and maintenance of the sites, as well as server administration.
 He has performed work for Small Business Trends since 2010.

 Leland has a long-standing passion for website development.
 While in high school, he created the website for the local elementary school, and in college he was responsible for maintaining the student government website.

 Leland currently resides and works in Oregon.
 He attended Blue Mountain Community College, earning an Associate of Science Degree in Computers and Mathematics.
 He received his Bachelors Degree in Computer Science from Oregon State University.

-Amanda Stillwagon is the Projects Editor at Small Business Trends.
-Amanda is responsible for online marketing, newsletter creation and generation, the small business events and public news sections, as well as social media for the Small Business Trends network of sites.
+Amanda Stillwagon is in the marketing department for Small Business Trends.
+Amanda oversees online marketing, email marketing, newsletter creation and social media marketing for the Small Business Trends group of sites.

-Amanda serves as Editor of Small Business CEO, a sister site of Small Business Trends, LLC., where she is responsible for editing, content, site management and the oversight of guest contributors.
+Amanda formerly served as Editor of Small Business CEO, where she was responsible for editing, content, site management and the oversight of guest contributors.

-Amanda is the former office manager of a veterinary office, and joined Small Business Trends in 2008.
+Amanda had her own candle making business, and was also the former office manager of a veterinary office.
+She joined Small Business Trends in 2008.